derat/nup/cmd/nup/README.md

   -print-id
     	Print song IDs instead of full JSON objects -single
-    	Fail if exactly one song is not returned
+    	Require exactly one song to be matched
 ```

 ## `scan` command